single-cell-genetics/cellsnp-lite/doc/manual.rst

 Add ``--chrom`` if you only want to genotype specific chromosomes, e.g., ``1,2``, or ``chrMT``.

+**Note**, besides Mode2a for joint calling and genotyping, it is substantially more efficient to call first in a bulk manner followed by genotyping in mode 1a.
+On the other hand, it is still handy for small chromosomes, e.g., mitochondrial.

 **Mode 2b: pileup whole chromosome(s) without given SNPs for well-based dataset (e.g., SMART-seq2)**

 Don't use ``-R`` and ``-b``.